What Does “Best Interest of the Child” Mean?

 • Parental discipline methods

-• History of abuse or violence
+• History of family abuse, child abuse, sexual abuse, or domestic violence

 • History of abandonment